-Research Infrastructure Core
+Research Capacity Core

-The proposed Research Infrastructure Core (RIC) integrates resources in the areas of Genomics, Proteomics, Informatics, Neurogenetics, Bioimaging, and Infectious Diseases research into one, transdisciplinary infrastructure core.
+The proposed Research Capacity Core (RCC) integrates resources in the areas of Genomics, Proteomics, Informatics, Neurogenetics, Bioimaging, and Infectious Diseases research into one, transdisciplinary infrastructure core.
 The goal of the RIC is to function synergistically to maximize the quality and productivity of the research projects proposed in the Research Projects Core and in the pilot projects that will be funded through the Investigator Development Core, as well as to link RCMI faculty and scholars with other researchers at the institution.
 The RIC will also leverage other RCMI cores, including Administration, and Community Engagement.

 This Research Infrastructure Core is committed to accomplish the following specific aims:

 - to combine Bioinformatics, Health Informatics and Operational Informatics resources into one Integrated Informatics Service;

 - to deliver high-end services to support Genomics and Proteomics research;

 - to provide state-of-the-art Neurogenetics and Bio-imaging services, and

 - to provide access to key resources for Tropical and Emerging Infectious Diseases research.